-\PROVISIONS OF SUPPLEMENTARY ACTS STILL IN FORCE.
+PROVISIONS OF SUPPLEMENTARY ACTS STILL IN FORCE.

+No sectarian doctrines shall be permitted to be inculcated in any of the Public Schools.-[Act April 19, 1856, Statutes, page 155.]

+Demands must be presented for payment, properly audited, within one month after they become due, or after the next regular session of the Board of Education, after the demand accrued, with the right of appeal to the Board of Supervisors within six months.-[Act April 19, 1856,

+Statutes, page 171.

-No sectarian doctrines shall be permitted to be inculcated in any of the public schools.-[Act April 19, 1856, Statutes page 155.]
-Demands must be presented for payment, properly audited, within one month after they become due, or after the next regular session of the Board of Education, after the demand accrued, with the right of appeal to the Board of Supervisors within six months.-[Act April 19, 1856, Statutes page 171.]
-The Board of Education to provide for cleaning school-rooms, at an expense not exceeding two thousand five hundred dollars per annum; water, seven hundred and fifty dollars; lighting school-rooms, one thousand two hundred dollars; procuring books and printing for Superintendent of Common Schools and Board, five hundred dollars; incidental expenses, one hundred dollars.
+The Board of Education to provide for cleaning school rooms, at an expense not exceeding The Board of Education to provide for cleaning school rooms, at an expense not exceeding two thousand five hundred dollars per annum; water, seven hundred and fifty dollars; lighting school rooms, one thousand two hundred dollars; procuring books and printing for Superintendent of Common Schools and Board, five hundred dollars; incidental expenses, one hundred dollars.
 The demands to be paid from the School Fund.-[Act April 25, 1867.]

-Act constituting R. W. Fishbourne and others, (then forming the Board of Education,) Trustees, to hold for the city and county, all property of the School Department, with power to sell, exchange, and purchase other property.
+Act constituting R. W. Fishbourne and others, (then forming the Board of Education) Trustees, to hold for the city and county, all property of the School Department, with power to sell, exchange, and purchase other property.
 Giving power to the Board to repair and erect buildings for Public Schools.
-Requiring Commissioners of Funded Debt to convey to said Board lots set apart by City and County.-[Act April 26, 1858, Statutes, page 341.]
-Board of Education authorized to fit up office for Superintendent and Board of Education, and to pay Janitors for taking care of School buildings.
-Act giving Board of Education power to insure all School-houses, furniture and apparatus of Department; to fix the rate of salaries; to require teachers to be examined; to purchase a fire-proof iron safe; and appropriating certain sums for blank books and incidental expenses.
-Exempting Common School Fund from payment of fees, commission or expenses for collection of School Tax.-[Act May 2, 1862.]
-Act amending Act of March 15, 1860, by authorizing Board of Education to draw warrants, not exceeding five hundred dollars each month, for payment of janitors to take care of School buildings.-[Act of March 16, 1863, Statutes, page 53.]
+Requiring Commissioners of Funded Debt to convey to said Board lots set apart by city and county.-[Act April 26, 1858, Statutes, page 341.]

+Board of Education authorized to fit up office for Superintendent and Board of Education, and to pay Janitors for taking care of school buildings.
+Act giving Board of Education nower and to pay Janitors for taking care of school buildings.
+Act giving Board of Education power to insure all school houses, furniture, and apparatus, of Department; to fix the rate of salaries; to require teachers to be examined; to purchase a fire-proof iron safe; and appropriating certain sums for blank books and incidental expenses.
+Exempting Common School Fund from payment of fees, commission, or expenses, for collection of school tax.-[Act May 2, 1862.]

+Act amending Act of March 15, 1860, by authorizing Board of Education to draw warrants, not exceeding five hundred dollars each month, for payment of Janitors to take care of school buildings.-[Act of March 16, 1863, Statutes, page 53.]

 Board of Education shall have the power to select and designate Common School Marshals, who shall perform the duties of the Marshals named in section eighteen of School Act of May 3, 1855.
-The compensation of such School Marshals not to exceed seven hundred dollars each year; their demands to be approved, audited and paid in the same manner as other demands, out of the School Fund.
-[Act of March 16, 1863, Statutes, page 54.]
-Authorizing the Trustees to buy and lease property for use of the School Department, lots not to exceed four in number, and authorizing the Board of Education to draw warrants for purchase money for same in usual form; total amount not to exceed twenty thousand dollars. -[Act March 21, 1863, Statutes, page 96.]
-To pay for grading and improving streets, sidewalks, etc., in front of school property.
-[Act of April 13, 1863, Statutes, page 258.]
+The compensation of such School Marshals not to exceed seven hundred dollars each year; their demands to be approved, audited, and paid, in the same manner as other demands, out of the School Fund. - [Act of March 16, 1863, Statutes, page 54.]

+Authorizing the Trustees to buy and lease property for use of the School Department, lots not to exceed four in number, and authorizing the Board of Education to draw warrants for purchase money for same in usual form; total amount not to exceed twenty thousand dollars.

+[Act March 21, 1863, Statutes, page 96.]

+To pay for grading and improving streets, sidewalks, etc., in front of school property.-[Act of April 13, 1863, Statutes, page 258.]

 ARTICLE IV.